juliaaaa1120/git-basic/README.md

 ## Practice Output
 1. Your repo url in Github
 2. Your answer for What is the difference between `add`, `commit`, and `push`?
+"add" means to move the modified files from the working directory to the staging area "commit" means to commit the files in the staging area to the repository "push" means to publish the local commits to the GitHub